AaronTraas/Notes/Recipes/cocktails/Banana-Old-Fashioned.md

 # Banana Old Fashioned

+Perfectly balanced.
+The half ounce of creme de banane tempers and adds richness and sweetness to the rye.
+The walnut bitters is a better fit than angostura, as it adds a rich nuttiness.
+Fresh grated cinnamon on top adds to the aroma more than the flavor.

 ## Ingredients:

-- 1/2 oz Creme de Banane
 - 2 oz Rye (Old Forrester)
+- 1/2 oz Creme de Banane (Tempus Fugit)
-- 2 dashes black walnut bitters
+- 4 dashes black walnut bitters
 - 2 dashes orange bitters
 - 1 dash vanilla extract
-- Garnish: orange peel
+- Garnish: orange peel, fresh grated cinnamon

 ## Hardware: